anphonic/ej2-aspnetmvc-docs/src/maps/maps/data-label.md

 ## Customization

-The following properties are available in the `MapsDataLabelSettings` class to customize the data label of the Maps component.
+The following properties are available in the `MapsDataLabelSettings` to customize the data label of the Maps component.

 * `Border` - To customize the color, width and opacity for the border of the data labels in Maps.
 * `Fill` - To apply the color of the data labels in Maps.